Lizzie Borden: Trial and acquittal

 Lizzie's trial took place in New Bedford starting on June 5, 1893.
-Prosecuting attorneys were Hosea M. Knowlton and future United States Supreme Court Justice William H. Moody; defending were Andrew V. Jennings, Melvin O. Adams, and former Massachusetts Governor George D. Robinson.
+Prosecuting attorneys were Hosea M. Knowlton and future United States Supreme Court Justice William Henry Moody; defending were Andrew V. Jennings, Melvin O. Adams, and former Massachusetts governor George D. Robinson.

 Another axe-murder occurred in Fall River on June 1, five days before Borden's trial began.
-This time, the victim was Bertha Manchester who was found hacked to death in her kitchen.
+This time, the victim was Bertha Manchester, who was found hacked to death in her kitchen.
 The similarities between the Manchester and Borden murders were striking and noted by jurors.
 Portuguese immigrant Jose Correa de Mello was convicted of Manchester's murder in 1894, but he was determined not to have been in the vicinity of Fall River at the time of the Borden murders.

 A prominent point of discussion in the trial and press coverage was the hatchet-head found in the basement, which was not convincingly demonstrated by the prosecution to be the murder weapon.
 Prosecutors argued that the killer had removed the handle because it would have been covered in blood.
 One officer testified that a hatchet handle was found near the hatchet-head, but another officer contradicted this.
 No bloody clothing was found at the scene, but Russell testified that she had witnessed Lizzie burn a dress in the kitchen stove on August 8, 1892, saying that it had been ruined when she brushed against wet paint.
 During the course of the trial, the defense never attempted to challenge this statement.